Customer Relations

 In Japan, we deal with inquiries from customers before they purchase products as well as with their concerns about how to use them after purchase through the Customer Care Center.
 The Customer Care Center is open from 9:00 am to 6:00 pm, Monday through Saturday, excluding Sundays, national holidays, and the first three days of the new year.
 There are separate phone numbers for each product.
 Customers rarely spend a long time on hold; the Customer Care Center is organized to provide accurate and rapid service.
 We accept inquiries for residential equipment and building materials products 365 days a year.

 When customers make inquiries on the Panasonic website by typing in a question, the site displays multiple relevant FAQs.
 Thus, the company strives to provide quick responses to questions.
 Regarding the content of its FAQ pages, the company analyzes the search keywords that bring customers to FAQs, as well as the number of times that the questions are viewed, to increase the precision of the FAQs, so that the information that customers require is accurate and displayed quickly.
-In recent years, the company has also been undertaking initiatives to use Facebook and other social media outlets to post various types of useful information in a timely manner, such as when the seasons change, and to entice customers to visit relevant FAQ pages using LINE’s autoreply service.
+The company has also been undertaking initiatives to utilize Facebook and other social media platforms to post various types of helpful information in a timely manner, such as when the seasons change, and to entice customers to visit relevant FAQ pages using LINE’s autoreply service.
 Because these FAQs are organized so that customer’s problems can be solved without the customer needing to contact the Customer Care Center, the number of inquiries at the center is trending downward.
-Panasonic group sales companies and sales agencies operate call centers in each country/region outside of Japan as well, handling all types of inquiries as well as intake for repairs.The website for each country also includes FAQs, and we are working on building ways to allow customers to resolve their own issues as they are able to in Japan.
+Panasonic group sales companies and sales agencies operate call centers in each country/region outside of Japan as well, handling all types of inquiries as well as intake for repairs.
+The website for each country also includes FAQs, and we are working on building ways to allow customers to resolve their own issues as they are able to in Japan.

 ▪Repair Service Organization

-The CS Company (repairs and spare parts department) of Panasonic Marketing Japan Co., Ltd. is in charge of repair services for consumer electronics products in Japan.
+The CS Company (repairs and spare parts department) of Panasonic Marketing Japan Co., Ltd. Is in charge of repair services for consumer electronics products in Japan.
 Panasonic Techno Service Co. is in charge of housing facility products.
 These service companies constitute a network across Japan and employ full-time customer engineers who have close ties to their local regions as well as advanced technical skills and experience.
 The network provides swift and reliable on-site repair services in response to customer requests.
 The repair services system is organized such that repair requests are received 24 hours per day, 365 days per year; Panasonic Group makes particular efforts to provide repair services as quickly as possible for products that are everyday necessities.

-- Number of Service Locations of the CS Company, Panasonic Marketing Japan Co., Ltd. and affiliates: 97 locations throughout Japan (as of April 2024)
+- Number of Service Locations of the CS Company, Panasonic Marketing Japan Co., Ltd. and affiliates:

 ▪Initiatives for Improving Repair Service Contact Point